elwazana/CS1XA3/Assign1/README.md

 ### Additional Features
 1. due(1-3) => Will check then output whether Assignments 1-3 are still due or if there due dates have passed
+	- due1 => Ckecks if Assignment 1 is due
+	- due2 => Checks if Assignment 2 is due
+	- due3 => Checks if Assignment 3 is due

 ### General Additional Features
 1. Looping Execution: